jfmengels/node-elm-review/README.md

 ## Get started

-You can get started with a fresh configuration by running the `elm-review init` command with the command line tool installed, which will add a `review` folder to your project.
+You can get started with an empty configuration by running the `elm-review init` command with the command line tool installed, which will add a `review` folder to your project.

 You can also use an existing configuration using `elm-review init --template <some configuration>`.